 For ultimate redundancy of your working online video storage, the below example uses two identical Synology NAS configured as a high availability cluster using SHA (Synology High Availability).
 These are mirrored and will failover with no interruption if one NAS experiences a failure for any reason.

 I’ve illustrated the same offline backup video storage options here.
 Backup is to cloned pairs of external hard drives or LTO Tape.
 A setup taking redundancy as seriously as this would most likely be using LTO for backup.

 I’ve also illustrated both computer backup and NAS backup to the cloud using BackBlaze.

 Types of Files

-As well as the actual hardware involved in your post storage workflow, it’s important to categorize the different kinds of data you need to deal with.
+As well as the actual hardware involved in your post storage workflow, it’s important to think about the different kinds of data you need to deal with.
 Let’s break down the broad categories of files you’ll need to consider in post production.

 Active Project Video Files

 Project Media Files belong on fast, online storage that is either directly attached to your system (DAS… direct attached storage), or shared to it from a NAS server (network attached storage) via 10GbE (10 Gigabit ethernet).
-Additionally, all active media files should be duplicated elsewhere.
+Additionally, all active media files should be backed up to offline storage elsewhere.
 Your method of backup will depend on how much downtime you can cope with if you have to rebuild your online storage in the event of an unrecoverable failure (see Disaster Recovery section).